DefTruth/lite.ai.toolkit/README.md

 <div id="lite.ai.toolkit-References"></div>

-Many thanks to the following projects.
+Many thanks to these following projects.
 All the Lite.AI.ToolKit's models are sourced from these repos.

 * [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX) (🔥🔥🔥new!!↑)
 * [YOLOP](https://github.com/hustvl/YOLOP) (🔥🔥new!!↑)